crabby-lang/crabby/README.md

 Note: **Crabby** supports commenting, use `//` to comment out a code or leave a silly message :3

 Speaking of comments, **Crabby** also support [`Docstrings`](https://www.geeksforgeeks.org/python/python-docstrings/)!

+## FEATURES

+> ⚠️ Most of this features are still in development and are being experimented!

+1. Asynchronous awaits
+2. Inheritance and Polymorphism
+3. Encapsulation
+4. Composition (rust style)
+5. Ability to do unsafe code (be careful though)
+6. Try catch error handling
+7. Python-style `finally` keyword
+8. Import and exports (W.I.P)
+9. Anonymous functions (with Lambdas)
+10. Higher-order Functions
+11. Pipe Operators (Elixir/Ruby style)
+12. Type Safety
+13. Pattern matching with `match` and `case`
+14. The use of `extern` for using C code
+15. `foreign` keyword to code non-crabby code inside crabby (can load shared libaries like DLLs/.so files and reuse it)

 ## FAQs